haomo-ai/Cam4DOcc/other_baselines/README.md

 ```
 We will provide our PowerBEV predictions soon and please open an issue [here](https://github.com/EdwardLeeLPZ/PowerBEV) if you have questions about how PowerBEV is implemented for BEV-based instance prediction.

+More refinement strategies for the baselines will be released ...
+Before that, please simply use the scripts here for fast evaluation.